Master’s Degree NQF Level | Key Insights & 2026 Guide

 What NQF Level is a Master’s Degree in South Africa?

 The National Qualifications Framework (NQF) in South Africa has ten levels, ranging from basic education at Level 1 to advanced research at Level 10.
-Levels 1 to 4 cover basic and intermediate learning, Levels 5 to 7 include undergraduate degrees and diplomas, Levels 8 and 9 are for advanced studies like Honours and Master’s degrees, and Level 10 is for Doctoral degrees.
+Levels 1 to 4 cover basic and intermediate learning; Levels 5 to 7 include undergraduate degrees and diplomas; Levels 8 and 9 are for advanced studies such as Honours and Master’s degrees; and Level 10 is for Doctoral degrees.
 Each level represents a higher degree of complexity and specialisation.

 To get a clear picture of how the master’s degree fits into the NQF framework, we have provided a table for you to refer to: